viniciusban/viniciusban.github.io/resume.md

 Tools and methodologies: Python, TDD, Scrum, Github issues.

+### Gather calls for scientific research funding

+Gather anouncements from different sources to allow scientists search the calls for scientific research funding in one single location.

+There is a private site for subscribed customers, to help them control enrollment on those calls and follow along with funding processes.

+Tools and methodologies: Python, Scrapy, Web2py, Scrum.

 ---

 I live in Brazil, and I was born here.
 Portuguese is my mother tongue.